csnover/scummvm-buildbot/README.md

 * Successful builds are automatically packaged and uploaded for immediate consumption
 * Workers may optionally share a single Git repository
-* Builds are parallelised across all CPU cores of the host machine
+* Builds automatically scale across all CPU cores of the host machine

 ## Building images